Barmah Forest virus infection

 Key facts

-- Barmah Forest virus is spread by mosquitoes from animals to humans and can make you feel unwell.
+- Barmah Forest virus is spread by mosquitoes biting humans.

-- The virus is not directly spread between people or from animals to humans without mosquitoes.
+- The virus is not directly spread between people, or from animals to humans without mosquitoes.

 What is Barmah Forest virus?